 Coffee Temperature for Latte

 You can brew an espresso shot to whatever temperature you like (depending on personal preference).
-However, we recommend brewing it at around 200 Fahrenheit degrees.
+However, I recommend brewing it at around 200 Fahrenheit degrees.
 You will get the best taste from your espresso machine at this temperature.

 The Temperature of Lattes in Cafes